LenPaca-o/Udemy-Output---Sample-Portfolio/README.md

 # Udemy-Output---Sample-Portfolio
-This is one of the output signing up to Udemy Course.
+This is one of the outputs of signing up to the Udemy Course.